 Low Complexity Jurisdiction and Data/IP Protection

 The Cayman Islands currently remain the least complex jurisdiction in the world.
 Cayman boasts a healthy financial industry, flourishing economy and stable government as a British Overseas Territory.
-It is clear the country is actively dedicated to maintaining its attractively low level of legal and financial complexity.
-This environment is one of the many advantages of moving your business to the Cayman Islands.
+It is clear Cayman is actively dedicated to maintaining its attractively low level of legal and financial complexity.
+This flourishing business environment is one of the many advantages of moving your business to the Cayman Islands.

-The Cayman Islands are committed to working hard and ensuring Cayman is a pro-business jurisdiction that is an ideal, easy and transparent place for foreign businesses to operate.
+The Cayman Islands are committed to working hard to ensure that the jurisdiction maintains a pro-business approach, is well regulated, and transparent, making it an ideal location for foreign businesses to operate.
 Businesses who wish to move to Cayman need not worry about protecting their data and IP.
 In 2019, the Cayman Islands introduced a new data protection law which indicated the importance placed on personal data in the islands.
 The law came into effect in September of that year.
 The new regulations illustrated the need to protect against the misuse of personal data in both the public and private sectors.
 Cayman also has comprehensive regulations and legislation pertaining to IP protection and virtual assets.

 Deputy Ombudsman within the Information Rights Division, Jan Liebaers, stated that “privacy is a basic human right, enshrined in the Cayman Islands Constitution.
 In practical terms, it is an opportunity for businesses to set themselves apart from the competition by showing their customers they do not take them or their data for granted.”